symstu/async-couch/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Litestar-Ormar could always use more documentation, whether as part of the
+Async-Couch could always use more documentation, whether as part of the
-official Litestar-Ormar docs, in docstrings, or even on the web in blog posts,
+official Async-Couch docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/dekoza/litestar_ormar/issues.
+The best way to send feedback is to file an issue at https://github.com/symstu/async-couch/issues.

 If you are proposing a feature: